FareHarbor/fareharbor-docs/external-api/data-types.md

   A list of customers on this booking.
 Customers consist of:

+    * `checkin_url`: `string`

+      A short URL that can be rendered as a QR code for check-in purposes (the QR code should be "type 4" with "error correction H").

     * `customer_type_rate`: `CustomerTypeRate`

       The customer type rate to which this customer corresponds.